itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

+eas update --branch preview --message "profile page is getting done finally, i have a place to put notifications and stats, etc. will finish build out later today"
-eas update --branch preview --message "disabling create modal until its fixed" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+This should be
+eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"